Lecture 3: Introduction to Learning (Cont.), Classification, Logistic Regression

 Other losses:

-There are other losses that we could use to generated different prediction rules:
+There are other losses that we could use to generate different prediction rules:

 - Probabilistic loss: \(L_\mathrm{prob}(Y, \hat{Y}) = -\log P(Y = \hat Y)\)